acrlakshman/twitter-bot-computational-fluids/README.md

 - Database persists in the volume `db`
 - App logs are stored in `logs/cfdspace.log`

-### Note
+### Notes

-This app uses a persistent database, which keeps growing and will consume disk space.
+* This app uses a persistent database, which keeps growing and will consume disk space.
 For now you need to manually perform the cleanup and keep an eye on the space used by mongodb.
 I will update the code to automate such that app does this automatically while it is running.
+* Any changes made to the source code in `app/` requires rebuilding docker image.